 A permanent exclusion refers to a pupil who is excluded and who will not come back to that school (unless the exclusion is overturned).
 This data only includes permanent exclusions which have been upheld by the governing body or Independent Review Panel (IRP), and not those which are still ongoing.
-The permanent exclusion rate is calculated as the number of permanent exclusions divided by the number of pupils (x100)
+The permanent exclusion rate is calculated as the number of permanent exclusions divided by the number of pupils (x100).

-The rate of permanent exclusions has remained stable
+The number of permanent exclusions has increased

 The number of permanent exclusions has increased from 3,900 in 2020/21 to 6,500 in in 2021/22.
 In the last full academic year before the pandemic, 2018/19, there were 7,900 permanent exclusions.
 The increases are seen across all school types.
 The number of permanent exclusions had previously been stable from 2016/17 to 2018/19, prior to the pandemic.

 The overall rate increased to 0.08 from 0.05, this is the equivalent of 8 in every 10,000 pupils.
 This rate was 0.10 in 2018/19.

 The large increase from 2020/21 reflects that national restrictions affected both the 2019/20 and 2020/21 academic years, in particular in the Spring term 2020/21 when attendance was prioritised for key worker and vulnerable children and restrictions for all pupils in 2019/20 affecting the Spring term and Summer term.

 Across all schools, permanent exclusions were highest in the Summer term in 2021/22, when there were 2,200 permanent exclusions.
 The number of permanent exclusions were stable across terms, with 2,100 in Autumn and 2,200 in Spring.